Tislelizumab

 Injury, poisoning and procedural complications

-1 Pneumonia includes preferred terms (PTs) of pneumonia, lower respiratory tract infection, lower respiratory tract infection bacterial, pneumonia bacterial, pneumonia fungal, pneumonia staphylococcal, pneumonia viral and pneumocystis jirovecii pneumonia.
+1 Pneumonia includes preferred terms (PTs) of pneumonia, lower respiratory tract infection, lower respiratory tract infection bacterial, pneumonia bacterial, pneumonia fungal, pneumocystis jirovecii pneumonia, bronchopulmonary aspergillosis, candida pneumonia, pneumonia mycoplasmal, pneumonia staphylococcal and pneumonia viral.

 2 Anaemia includes PTs of anaemia and haemoglobin decreased.

-3 Thrombocytopenia includes PTs of thrombocytopenia, immune thrombocytopenia and platelet count decreased.
+3 Thrombocytopenia includes PTs of thrombocytopenia, platelet count decreased and immune thrombocytopenia.

 4 Neutropenia includes PTs of neutropenia and neutrophil count decreased.